 Tarpons will be biting throughout the keys – focus on the middle keys – through the end of the month of July.
 If you get a chance, fish some bridges at night – either from the bridge or on a boat next to it.
 The rush of a tarpon hitting out of nowhere on a top-water plug is an adrenaline rush you’ll never forget.
 I certainly have NEVER forgotten my first one!

-If you don’t want to sleep on your boat for a couple weeks while you’re smashing tarpon – you can choose any of hundreds of little places to stay on one of the Florida Keys.
+If you don’t want to sleep on your boat for a couple weeks while you’re smashing the big fish – you can choose any of hundreds of little places to stay on one of the Florida Keys.
 You might make a reservation because the time of year is crowded for accommodations.

 Miami and South Atlantic Coast